 - (a) Implement an algorithm with the described functionality with runtime at most linear in the size of the depency graph.
 Assume that the dependency graph is given as an adjacency list.
-(6 Points) - (b) Convert the dependency graph from forest.txt into an adjacency list (this graph has the property that each node has in-degree ≤ 1).
+(6 Points) - (b) Convert the dependency graph from dag.txt into an adjacency list.
 Use the algorithm from (a) to determine the minimum time needed to finish all jobs.
-Write your result (this is a single integer) into erfahrungen.txt.
-(2 Points)
+Write your result (this is a single integer) into experiences.txt.